 The EU Banking Reforms (as described above under 'BNG Bank is subject to substantial regulation and oversight.
 Significant regulatory developments and changes in the approach of BNG Bank's regulators could have a material adverse effect on BNG Bank's operations or profitability') include various amendments to the BRRD and SRM framework.
 Among others, the EU Banking Reforms contain a proposal for the implementation of the TLAC standard as well as an amendment of the MREL framework to integrate the TLAC standard.
 The TLAC standard adopted by the Financial Stability Board aims to ensure that G-SIBs have sufficient loss-absorbing and recapitalisation capacity available in resolution.
 To maintain coherence between the MREL rules (which apply to both G-SIBs and non-G-SIBs) and the TLAC standards, the EU Banking Reforms also propose a number of changes to the MREL rules applicable to non-G-SIBs, such as BNG Bank, including (without limitation) the criteria for eligibility of liabilities for MREL.
 The EU Banking Reforms further provide for the resolution authorities to give guidance to an institution to have own funds and eligible liabilities in excess of the requisite levels for certain purposes.
 Furthermore, the EU Banking Reforms also include a directive which entered into force on 28 December 2017 amending the BRRD (the "BRRD Amendment Directive").
 The BRRD Amendment Directive provides for an EU-harmonised approach on bank creditors' insolvency ranking that would enable banks to issue debt in a new statutory category of unsecured debt, ranking just below the most senior debt and other senior liabilities for the purposes of resolution, while still being part of the senior unsecured debt category.
 The EU Banking Reforms also propose a moratorium tool allowing for the suspension of certain contractual obligations for a short period of time in resolution as well as in the early intervention phase.
-As such, the EU Banking Reforms may affect BNG Bank (including with regard to the MREL it must maintain) and the Notes (including with regard to their ranking in insolvency and their being at risk of being bailed-in, which risk is however not expected to become lower or higher, respectively).
-The BRRD Amendment Directive has to be implemented by each Member State by 29 December 2018.
-Although the Netherlands legislature has published the legislative proposal for implementation of the BRRD Amendment Directive on 9 March 2018, the date of entry into force thereof is unclear.
+As such, the EU Banking Reforms may affect BNG Bank (including with regard to the MREL it must maintain in the future (as described in more detail under 'Bank Recovery and Resolution Directive and Bail-in Tool' above)) and the Notes (including with regard to their ranking in insolvency and their being at risk of being bailedin, which risk is however not expected to become lower or higher, respectively).
+The BRRD Amendment Directive had to be implemented by each Member State by 29 December 2018 and was implemented into Dutch law on 14 December 2018.
 The timing for the final implementation of the other reforms that form part of the EU Banking Reforms also remains unclear as at the date of this Base Prospectus.
-The EU Banking Reforms are still subject to debate and approval at the EU level as well as implementation and entry into force in the Member States.
-Until the EU Banking Reforms are in final form, it is uncertain how the proposals will affect BNG Bank or Noteholders.
+The EU Banking Reforms are still subject finalisation at the European level (including through level 2 measures and with some parts such as the FRTB having been postponed) as well as implementation and entry into force in the Member States.
+Until the EU Banking Reforms are in final form and have fully entered into force, it is uncertain how the proposals will affect BNG Bank or Noteholders.